OfflineIMAP/offlineimap.github.io/_posts/2015-04-14-why-we-changed-maxage.md

 This is where Janna started to design an alternative to maxage for IMAP/IMAP.

 Let's welcome `startdate`, a new configuration option.
-It is desgined for IMAP/IMAP setups only.
+It is designed for IMAP/IMAP setups only.
 It is a replacement for maxage but has its own limitations.

-For the same reasons we couldn't keep maxage, it was not possible to provide a strict equivalent wihout much more advanced (and intrusive) strategy. `startdate` will work with a **fixed date** and requires the remote server to be empty on the first sync.
+For the same reasons we couldn't keep maxage, it was not possible to provide a strict equivalent without a much more advanced (and intrusive) strategy. `startdate` will work with a **fixed date** and requires the remote server to be empty on the first sync.

 This is all we could come with, for now.